ehwan/RustyParser/README.md

 ## For complex, highly recursive pattern

-By default, all the 'parser-generating' member functions consumes `self` and returns a new Parser.
+By default, all the 'parser-generating' functions consumes input Parser and returns a new instance.
-And `Parser::parse(&self)` takes immutable reference of Self.
+These processes create new generic Parser object entirely at compile-time.

 However, in some cases, you may want to define a recursive parser.
 Which involves 'reference-of-parser' or 'virtual-class-like' structure.